phamhongviet/m2csv/README.md

 * Support Unicode
 * Support other mysql output formats
 * Avoid overwriting output file
-* Tested on python 2.7.6.
+* Tested on python 2.6.6, 2.7.6, 2.7.9.
 Need to test on other version of python
+* Provide better verbose output